-Many people do not realize they are eligible to receive Social Security Disability Insurance (SSDI) benefits.
+Lots of people do not realize that they’re eligible to get Social Security Disability Insurance (SSDI) benefits.
 Misunderstandings and confusing government processes prevent people from receiving the disability benefits they deserve.
 Unfortunately, many Americans exhaust their own savings and financial resources before finally applying for these benefits.
 Even worse, some people go without necessary medical care that could have eased medical problems, helping them to live better and possibly get back to work sooner.

 People with chronic, debilitating disabilities and illnesses often face overwhelming difficulties due to their unfortunate medical condition(s).
 Aggravating the problem, living on no income or a reduced income can keep these individuals from receiving the healthcare they deserve.
 This article looks at the confusion surrounding applying for SSDI benefits and shows how Social Security disability benefits can make a huge difference in people’s lives.